ios-factor/ios-factor.com/README.md

 ### App versioning

-> Automate your app's buid & version numbers
+> Automate your app's build & version numbers

 To recap: